 Poor Decision #4 — Working too many hours at a job.

 Many college students need to have a job in order to make ends meet.
 Students are often tempted to work many hours in order to have enough money either for tuition or spending money.
 However, students who work too many hours (some studies suggest 20 hours per week as the breaking point) often do not do as well academically and do not have time to become engaged in college life and culture.
 They miss out on campus connections and leadership opportunities.

 Poor Decision #5 — Hoping to find enough time to study.

 College students need to spend many hours outside of class studying and preparing for the fewer number of hours spent in class.
 Many students go through each day hoping they will find some time to study rather than planning study time and organizing around that.
 Colleges are active places with classes, friends, activities, athletics, social gatherings.
 It is easy for each day to slip by with no serious studying completed.
 Your student may need a planner and should block out study time.

 Poor Decision #6 — Failing to connect with his professors and advisor.

 College professors may seem intimidating, but most professors are teaching because they love their subject and want to share it with their students.
-Whether or not your student is struggling in a class, it’s a good idea for her to visit the professor during office hours and get to know him.
+Whether or not your student is struggling in a class, it’s a good idea for them to visit professors during office hours and get to know them.
 Professors can not only help your student with coursework, they can ultimately be great sources for references, internships, graduate school, or recommendations for other classes.

 Poor Decision #7 — Not getting help.

-Poor Decision #8 – Not taking ownership of his choices and his life.
+Poor Decision #8 — Not taking ownership of choices and their life.